Configure Relution

 Option A: Using application.yml

-Add the following to your application.yml:
+Add the following to the application.yml:

 relution: